 - The developers/ promoters will have to register each and every phase of the construction project.
 This will be considered as a different standalone real estate project, thus, curtailing promoters from offering the sale of apartments even before the project launch.If anyone fails to register the project, a penalty of up to 10% of the project cost may be levied.
 In case of any repeat of mistake/ negligence, the concerned builder and developer can face a jail term.

 - With RERA developers will be required to deposit 70% of the money collected from buyers in a separate account which can be only utilized for the same project for which the funds were collected.

 - RERA will mandate developers to define the carpet area in a very clear manner so that there may not be any type of misquoting of the same.

-- In case any developer/ builder breaches the orders of appellate tribunal of RERA, a punishment of imprisonment of a maximum of three years may be given along with imposition of a subsequent amount as fine.
+- In case any developer/ builder breaches the orders of the appellate tribunal of RERA, a punishment of imprisonment of a maximum of three years may be given along with the imposition of a subsequent amount as a fine.

-- Any type of delay in the project does not penalizes the developer in current scenario but with the introduction of Real Estate Regulation & Development Act, the developer will be liable to pay an interest which may be equal to the EMI that the buyer will be paying to the bank, if a project is delayed.
+- Any type of delay in the project does not penalize the developer in the current scenario but with the introduction of the Real Estate Regulation & Development Act, the developer will be liable to pay an interest that may be equal to the EMI that the buyer will be paying to the bank if a project is delayed.